 Applicants will utilize the Third-Party Contracting Form to outline the contracts they plan to enter into during the proposed project.
 Programs will either identify a specific third-party entity that they intend to contract with or, if that entity is not yet known, indicate that the contractor will be decided later.
 Regardless of whether a specific contractor is identified, applicants should provide as much information as possible about the planned contracts, such as the expected contract amount, the contractor's staff that will work on the project, and the contractor's anticipated responsibilities.
-Third-party contracting requirements are available on the TIG Compliance Resources page at http://tig.lsc.gov/grants/compliance; these requirements should be reviewed before submitting an application.
+Third-party contracting requirements are available on the TIG Compliance page and these requirements should be reviewed before submitting an application.
 If the project is funded, grantees can work with TIG staff to modify contracting information if necessary.